gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 ```

-## Assign the translation to the indexing pipeline
+## Assign the Translation to the Indexing Pipeline

 Having created your translation, you need to reference it in your indexing pipeline.